 Another option is to put a link to your testimonials page in the toolbar along the bottom of your site.
 That way, instead of reading a review snippet over and over, your client will simply see that reading testimonials is an option at any stage.

 Many companies are happy to borrow from outside sources with so many review sites like Yelp or Google Maps out there.

 Take a Scenic Detour

 Linking to off-site reviews saves time and you’re directing visitors to a source they already trust, which is especially helpful when you’re still building relationships with your prospects.

 But remember that some clients may not like it if you direct them off-site.
 Chances are good that they’ve already looked at those review sites.
 They came to you for something new, not to be re-routed to somewhere they’ve already been.
 Consider whether saving time is worth the risk of annoying your prospects.

 When linking to off-site reviews, look for more creative ways.
 Instead of just routing your clients off-site, bring the reviews to them.
 Create an insert on the side of your site that shows a review and where it came from.
 That way, visitors stay on your site unless they choose to navigate off-site to read more.

 Incorporating an off-site review onto one of your pages shows that you’re spending time and energy on your customers.
 You’re working to create a better experience on your site, not just sending them to someone else’s site.
 They’ll appreciate the effort.

 Location is everything when it comes to customer reviews.
 So what happens if you don’t have any?

 For starters, you’re losing business.
-There’s an unspoken assumption that no news is bad news when it comes to customer reviews.
-Going to a site with no testimonials is like walking into a ghost town: utter silence from any other clients.
+There’s an unspoken assumption that no news is bad news regarding customer reviews.
+Going to a site with no testimonials is like walking into a ghost town: utter silence from other clients.
 That’s enough to send many prospects running.